liuxiong332/liuxiong332-resume-en/index.md

 * `generator-node-gulp-coffee`

-  Generate the template `Nodejs` project that use `coffee`and `gulp`，it used by many nodejs module.(integrate `lint`、`test`、`converage`、`Travis CI` and other features)。
+  Generate the template `Nodejs` projects that use `coffee`and `gulp`.
+It used by many nodejs module.(integrate `lint`、`test`、`converage`、`Travis CI` and other features)。

 * `generator-karma-browserify`

-  Add `karma` and `browserify` support for the web App。`browserify` make the front-end js can use `Nodejs` module，`karma` make the web app integration test more simple.
+  Add `karma` and `browserify` support for the web App. `browserify` enables the use of `Nodejs` module for the front-end js，`karma` make the web app integration test simpler.

 ### http-ext

-`http-ext` is a scalable, high flexibility http client library.
-It develops inspired by the `express`。Core contains only the basic framework, other features and extensions can be increased by plug-ins.
-Currently contains the following plug-ins:
+`http-ext` is a scalable, high flexible http client library.
+It's inspired by the `express`.
+Core only contains the basic framework.
+Other features and extensions can be expanded by plug-ins.
+Currently it contains the following plug-ins:

 * `http-ext-ntlm`

   Achieve the `NTLM` authentication protocol.

-The `basic` and `digest` authentication support plug-ins is coming soon.
+The `basic` and `digest` authentication-support plug-ins is coming soon.

 ## libxmljs-builder

-`libxmljs-builder` is XML build nodejs library.
+`libxmljs-builder` is a XML build nodejs library.
 It's inspired by `Ruby` module `Nokogiri`。This library simplifies the tedious process of constructing XML and greatly improves the efficiency of programming.

 ## Viewpoint

-  Nodejs module that archive `Exchange` mail API.
+  Nodejs module that implement `Exchange` mail API.

 ## sqlite-orm

 `sqlite-orm` is the ORM(object mapping model) library for sqlite.
-It dedicate to simplifying and optimizing the sqlite access.
-It inspires by the rails of `ActiveRecord`.
+It dedicates to simplifying and optimizing the `sqlite` access.
+It's inspired by the rails of `ActiveRecord`.

 ## Xmail

 `Xmail` is **The hackable mail client**。It develops upon the `Atom shell`.
-The project has achived the `Exchange` and `IMAP` mail protocol。
+The project has achieved the `Exchange` and `IMAP` mail protocol。

 It has the following features：

 1. Use the latest HTML technology to develop UI，such as `Shadow DOM`(hide the details of UI element) and `registerElement`(define custom components)。
 2. Use `Coffee` and `Less` to program, use `Grunt` to achieve automate build and `jasmine` for BDD test.
-3. Encapsulate the UI component，utlize `React` library to write complex and efficient UI components and use **MVVM** pattern to deconple the model and the view.
+3. Encapsulate the UI component，utilize `React` library to write complex and efficient UI components and use **MVVM** pattern to decouple the model and the view.
-4. Use the model-driven pattern(not the traditional event-driven pattern) that make the UI and model flexible and unified.
+4. Use the model-driven pattern(not the traditional event-driven pattern) to make the UI and model flexible and unified.
 5. The code style is from the `Atom` that is clear and concise, also it has the high degree of modularity.